 - Mobile and fixed scanner integration

-While a warehouse control system is great for a highly automated facility in need of effective communication, it lacks in key WMS functionality, including the ability to manage inventory, interface with an ERP system and support labor and transportation management.
+While a warehouse control system is great for a highly automated facility in need of effective communication, it lacks key WMS functionality, including the ability to manage inventory, interface with an ERP system and support labor and transportation management.
 If you find you need more functionality than what a WMS or WCS can provide individually, you may want to consider a warehouse execution system.

 Warehouse Execution System